Skip to content

 • Controlling cognitive performance

 Yet, don’t be a full completionist.
-Take what you deem useful, discard the rest.
+Take what you deem useful, and discard the rest.
 Any part of this will do good.

 There is only one thing left: do it now!
 What’s your return on focus?